anoma/juvix-docs/docs/reference/language/comments.md

 ---
 # Commenting in Juvix

-Comments provides a way to document code for better understanding and readability for users and future developers.
-In Juvix, the commenting syntax follows that of `Haskell`.
+Comments provide a way to document code for better understanding and readability.
+In Juvix, the comment syntax is similar to that of `Haskell`.

 ## Syntax of Comments